-His current research projects range from chaos theory and genome research and the population dynamics of the HIV/AIDS epidemic.
+His research papers range from chaos theory and genome research and the population dynamics of the HIV/AIDS epidemic.
 His chaos research is primarily on period doubling cascades and partial control of chaos.
 He acknowledges the benefits of having superb collaborators!
-Prof. Yorke has supervised over 40 Ph.D. dissertations in the Depts. of Mathematics, Physics, and Computer Science.
+Prof. Yorke has supervised about50 Ph.D. dissertations in the Depts. of Mathematics, Physics, and Computer Science.
 Dr. Yorke's Curriculum Vitae includes a list of over 300 publications, many with abstracts, and is available online, as is a list of those most frequently cited.

 He is perhaps best known to the general public for coining the mathematical term "chaos" with T.Y.
 Li in a 1975 paper entitled "Period Three Implies Chaos".
 "Chaos" is a mathematical concept for processes that vary according to precise deterministic laws but appear to behave in random fashion.
 The University's chaos research group, is one of the best in the world.
 Yorke aims at describing those robust properties that are common in the dynamics of physical, biological, and chemical systems.
 Sometimes he describes the phenomena using rigorous mathematics, and sometimes only via phenomenological descriptions from intensive numerical studies.
 Most often, the research is a blend of numerical and rigorous techniques.